untwisted/untwisted/BOOK.md

 >>>
 ~~~

-The 'handle' function receives a 'dispatcher' instance then uses the 'yield' statement to wait for
+The handle function receives a dispatcher instance then uses the yield statement to wait for
-incoming events from the 'dispatcher' instance.
+incoming events from the dispatcher instance.
 When the events occur then the code is processed.

 A more complicated example would be: